a1eko/treem/docs/source/introduction.rst

 4          Apical dendrite
 ========== ==================================

-One point in any file has a parent node ID of '-1', indicating it is the `root` point, which is generally part of the soma.
-All other points have one, and only one parent thus defining a topological `tree` structure of the neuron morphology reconstruction.
+One point in any SWC file has a parent node ID of ``-1``, indicating it is the ``root`` point, which is generally part of the soma.
+All other points have one, and only one, parent, thus defining a topological ``tree`` structure for the neuron morphology reconstruction.

 .. rubric:: Tree Data Structure and Morphometry Terminology